mozilla-services/heka/docs/source/index.rst

   listening on a network socket for external actors to push data in, launching processes on the local system to gather arbitrary data, or any other mechanism.
 They must be written in Go.

+* :ref:`config_splitters`

+  Splitter plugins receive the data that is being acquired by an input plugin and slice it up into individual records.
+They must be written in Go.

 * :ref:`config_decoders`